 Puerto Rico is a self-governing commonwealth of the United States in the Caribbean.

-Where Is It?
-Puerto Rico is in the Caribbean, to the east of the Dominican Republic and to the west of the US Virgin Islands.
+- Location: Puerto Rico is in the Caribbean, to the east of the Dominican Republic and to the west of the US Virgin Islands.

-What's the Weather Like?
-The temperature is consistent in Puerto Rico year round, ranging between 73 and 86 degrees.
+- Weather: The temperature is consistent in Puerto Rico year round, ranging between 73 and 86 degrees.
 The dry season runs from November to May, with the wet season lasting from June to November.
 The wet season coincides with the Atlantic hurricane season, so be cautious if you plan to visit at this time.

 02 of 06